dof-dss/nicsdru_unity/README.md

 4. You may need to run the 'migrate-import' command a few times until it completes.

-5. When all content has been migrated, make sure that all nodes are published if appropriate:
+5. When all content has been migrated, make sure that all nodes are published if appropriate (see note below):
 `lando drupal --uri=http://uregni.gov.uk.lndo.site unity:migrate:post:publish_status`

 6. Import config again: